tbernacchi/aws-upload-notifier/README.md

-# aws-engineering-terraform
+# aws-upload-notifier

-This is a terraform project that provisions the architecture described in the following diagram.
+This project sets up an automated workflow where files uploaded to an S3 bucket trigger a Lambda function that records the file information in DynamoDB.

-> The main purpose of this project was to practice a litte bit of terraform/terragrunt on AWS.
+> The main purpose of this project was to practice a litte bit of architecture on AWS using terraform/terragrunt.

 ## Architecture